Primary and Secondary Abilities

 - Mahatma Gandhi

 Intuition is the sum of a person's wisdom, common sense, and that sense of self that (most) people possess.
-A sort of counterpart to Reason, Intuition tends to rely upon inspirational leaps and bounds as opposed to logical deductions - a fine distinction, but an important one.
-It helps to also gauge a person's awareness of their surroundings, showing just how in tune with the multiverse they really are (or aren't).
-Also, a person's base Intuition score determines one's initiative modifier in combat.
+A counterpart of sorts to Reason, Intuition tends to rely upon inspirational leaps and bounds as opposed to logical deductions - a fine distinction, but an important one.
+It also helps to gauge a person's awareness of their surroundings, showing just how in tune with the multiverse they really are (or aren't).
+Furthermore, a person's base Intuition score determines their initiative modifier in combat.

 Intuition is divided into two equally important secondary abilities: Alertness and Awareness.
-Alertness (Int (alt)) measures sensory acuity: in other words, it shows how easily you detect potential sensory input, in addition to how well you can distinguish any one input from many.
+Alertness (Int (alt)) measures sensory acuity.
+In other words, it shows how easily you detect potential sensory cues, in addition to how well you can distinguish any one sensory input from many.
 Spotting that spent bullet casing in the ash tray, focusing on one voice in a crowd, or even determining the vintage of a fine wine you may be sipping.
 Furthermore, Int (alt) is often a base score for many enhanced sensory abilities.

 Awareness (Int (awr)), meanwhile, treads on trickier ground.
 While Alertness covers the things your senses tell you directly, Awareness instead relies upon 'gut feelings' and an ability to 'read between the lines'.
-A measure of how well you're in tune with your surroundings and the universe as a whole, Awareness sometimes lets you pick up on things that are not readily apparent, allowing you a greater empathy towards your fellow man (or a good idea what he's feeling) as well as what some might term the 'zeitgeist', the mood of the crowd/people/whatever.
+A measure of how well you're in tune with your surroundings and the universe as a whole, Awareness sometimes lets you pick up on things that are not readily apparent, allowing you a greater empathy towards other beings (or a good idea what they're feeling) as well as what some might term the 'zeitgeist', the mood of the crowd/people/whatever.

 |Fe 2||Limited or impaired senses, extremely inattentive|